Neural Information Squeezer for Causal Emergence: Introduction

-Furthermore, in some other works of machine learning, although the terms like coarse-graining or renormalization are never used, similar ideas are also shared\cite{Mikolov2013,Kingma2013,Kramer1991,Iten2020,Le-Khac2020}.
-For example, Word2Vec tries to encode words in natural language into a latent state space (word vector space) in which the predictions can be made accordingly, and the dimension of latent space is always much smaller than the original space.
-Representation learning methods try to extract meaningful multi-scale representations from the original data to perform the down-stream tasks\cite{Bengio2013}.
-However, causality and emergence are never discussed by these methods.
+These techniques can also help us to reveal causality on macro-level from data.
+Causal representation learning aims to use unsupervised representation learning to extract causal latent variables behind the observational data\cite{Chalupka2017,Scholkopf2021}.
+The encoding process from the original data to the latent causal variables can be understood as a kind of coarse-graining.
+This shows the similarity between causal emergence identification and causal representation learning, however, their basic objectives are different.
+Causal representation learning aims to extract the causality hidden in data, whereas, causal emergence identification aims to find a good strategy of coarse-graining to reduce the given micro-level dynamics.
+Furthermore, introducing multi-scale modeling and coarse-graining operations into causal models brings some new theoretical problems\citep{Iwasaki1994, Rubenstein2017,Beckers2020}.
+For example, \citep{Rubenstein2017,Beckers2020} discuss the basic requirements of the model abstraction (coarse-graining).
+However, these studies only care about static random variables and structural causal models but not markovian dynamics.

-In this paper, we propose a general mathematical tractable framework called Neural Information Squeezer (NIS) to learn the coarse-graining strategy and macro-state dynamics from time series data, and identify if causal emergence takes place.
-By forcing any coarse-graining mapping from $\mathcal{R}^{p}$ to $\mathcal{R}^q$ ($q\leq p$) as an information conversion invertible process and an information dropping out process, the NIS framework can squeeze the information of micro-states to form macro-states and make prediction on future micro-states according to the macro-states.
-Finally, an effective coarse-graining strategy and macro-state dynamics with emergent causality can be learned.
-This minimal framework can not only allow us to control information conversion and discarding in a precise way, but also enable us to mathematically analyze the whole framework in a tractable way.
-We prove a series of mathematical theorems to reveal the properties of the NIS, and we analytically derive an expression of effective information for causal emergence without the explicit macro-dynamics.
-At last, we show how NIS can learn the effective coarse-graining strategy and macro-state dynamics numerically on a set of examples.
+In this paper, we formulate the problem of causal emergence identification as a maximization problem of the effective information (EI) for the macro-dynamics under the constraint of precise prediction of micro-dynamics.
+We then propose a general machine learning framework called Neural Information Squeezer (NIS) to solve the problem.
+By using invertible neural network to model the coarse-graining strategy, we can decompose any mapping from $\mathcal{R}^{p}$ to $\mathcal{R}^q$ ($q\leq p$) into a series of information conversions invertible processes and information discarding processes.
+In this way, the framework can not only allow us to control information conversion and discarding in a precise way but also enable us to mathematically analyze the whole framework in theory.
+We prove a series of mathematical theorems to reveal the properties of NIS.
+At last, we show how NIS can learn effective coarse-graining strategies and macro-state dynamics numerically on a set of examples.